Schedules from previous years |

 spinets, virginals, clavichords, fortepianos and early pianos up to about 1830.

 I have no expertise on modern pianos, and don’t touch them.
-In 2005, I assisted
+In 2005, for example, I assisted

 private and institutional owners of instruments made by Atelier Marc Ducornet,